melowntech/workshop/tutorials/gpx-viewer.rst

 Displaying the Track Height Profile
 """""""""""""""""""""""""""""""""""

 How do we get height profile of the track?
 We are able to get track geometry in physical SRS.
 From that geometry we can get length of each line segment and total length of all line segments together.
 Next thing are heights for each track point.
 We are able to do that by converting point coordinates from physical SRS to public SRS.
 So we collect heights of all track points and together with line segment lengths we can plot track height profile.
+The most simple way for plotting height profile is to use `HTML Canvas<https://www.w3schools.com/graphics/canvas_reference.asp>`_.

 .. image:: gpx-viewer-final.jpg